braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/privacy_manifest.md

 ### New Tracking Domains

 Braze has added new SDK API domains intended for "tracking" data.
-These domains will prefix `tracking-` to the hostname of your API endpoint and is automatically configured with no integration update needed.
+These domains will embed the `-tracking` suffix within the hostname of your API endpoint and is automatically configured with no integration update needed.
 For example, if you initialize the SDK with an endpoint of `sdk.iad-01.braze.com`, Braze will send your declared tracking data to `sdk-tracking.iad-01.braze.com`.

 ### Declaring Tracking Data